 10. If there is still a tie (typically when you have teams which answered either zero, one or two questions) then you will need to look at the tie breaker questions again and count the number of correctly answered letters.
 The team with the most correctly matched letters is to be ahead.

-Additional guidance and resources for Event Supervisors may be found on the Event Page at soinc.org.
+Additional guidance and resources for Event Supervisors may be found on the Events Pages for Division B and Division C at soinc.org.